ecmwf/ecflow/docs/glossary.rst

    complete expression
       Force a node to be complete **if** the expression evaluates, without running any of the nodes.

-      This allows you to have tasks in the suite which a run only if others fail.
+      This allows the user to have tasks in the suite which run only in case others fail.
       In practice the node would need to have a :term:`trigger` also.

       .. list-table::